Cysoot/Robautomnie/README.md

 ## Joys.py Description:
 Joys.py is a programm that recognize input from the xbox-controller

-__bold__attention: for the moment joysticks and triggers are not working
+Attention: for the moment joysticks and triggers are not working

 ## Requirement
 Python 2.4.7/evdev